- Plan

 The California Department of Public Health and Centers for Disease Control and Prevention websites contain important information that can help you recognize and reduce your risk of contracting Hantavirus.

-- Tick-borne relapsing fever (TBRF) Tick-borne relapsing fever (TBRF) Tick-borne relapsing fever (TBRF) is a rare but serious illness caused by bacteria carried by soft ticks.
+Tick-borne relapsing fever (TBRF) is a rare but serious illness caused by bacteria carried by soft ticks.
 TBRF typically causes flu-like symptoms that disappear quickly after a few days.
 This is followed by a return (or relapse) of symptoms a few days later.

-- Plague Plague Plague is a highly infectious bacterial disease primarily affecting rodents.
+Plague is a highly infectious bacterial disease primarily affecting rodents.
 Humans and other animals can get plague if they come into contact with wild animals naturally infected or carrying the disease.

-- Lyme Disease Lyme Disease People get Lyme disease when a tick infected with the Lyme disease bacterium attaches and feeds on them.
+People get Lyme disease when a tick infected with the Lyme disease bacterium attaches and feeds on them.
 If you are bitten by a tick, and later experience flu-like symptoms, contact your doctor and mention you had a tick bite.

 - Rabies Rabies